jdittrich/userNeedResearchBook/text/allURBook.md

 ## Annotate
-After you added your participant codes you can start to review and to annotate your data in order to find possible interpretations, principles and meaning behind the observations and utterances.
+After you added your participant codes you can start to review and to annotate your data in order to find possible interpretations, themes and meaning behind the observations and utterances.

 This will help you to get familiar with the data and to derive meaningful themes and insights